 NE 18th Street Improvement Project

-Estimated cost of improving this segment of Northeast 18th Street is currently estimated at about $12.5 million.
-Construction funding will use a combination of development contributions, traffic impact fees, bonds, $6.5 million in federal grants approved through the local Regional Transportation Council (RTC), and $4 million from the State Transportation Improvement Board (TIB).
+Estimated cost of improving this segment of Northeast 18th Street was nearly $14 million.
+Construction funding used a combination of development contributions, traffic impact fees, bonds, $6.5 million in federal grants approved through the local Regional Transportation Council (RTC), and $4 million from the State Transportation Improvement Board (TIB).

 Opportunities and Challenges

-This project has presented some opportunities and unique challenges, including multiple layers of ownership interests in right of way needed through the Bonneville Power Administration corridor.
+This segment of the project presented opportunities and unique challenges, including multiple layers of ownership interests in right of way needed through the Bonneville Power Administration corridor.
 In addition to agreed upon compensation for right-of-way acquisition, changes were made in the design and agreed to by both the City and Joe’s Place Farm, with the focus on keeping Joe’s Place Farm in business long after the project is constructed.

-Further east, a frontage road will provide an alternative to multiple driveways along the street and the safety and traffic problem of cars backing onto 18th Street.
-While the frontage road is expected to enhance safety and screen residents from arterial traffic, it also has raised some questions from the Landover-Sharmel Neighborhood about potential traffic impacts at 126th Avenue, 129th Avenue, Village Green Drive and 134th Avenue.
+A frontage road was included to provide an alternative to multiple driveways along the street and the safety and traffic problem of cars backing onto 18th Street.
+While the frontage road is expected to enhance safety and screen residents from arterial traffic, it also raised some questions from the Landover-Sharmel Neighborhood about potential traffic impacts at 126th Avenue, 129th Avenue, Village Green Drive and 134th Avenue.
 Although a traffic study has shown these intersections should operate acceptably for the next 20 years, the City has agreed to evaluate streets within the neighborhood, including Village Green Drive and 22nd Street, and install traffic calming and/or stop signs if warranted following the project.

 Upon completion of the segment from Northeast 97th Avenue to Northeast 107th Avenue, construction of improvements next expected to take place will be between Northeast 136th and 162nd avenues.
 That project is currently unfunded.